 The Hotel das Cataratas leverages class, character and convenience to help deliver the best natural wonder experience possible.
 Learn more about Hotel das Cataratas from our site or go directly to the Hotel Website.
 But only check it out if you want to be further enticed to visit.

 Iguazu Falls is the Spanish and local name of the Argentinean side of the falls.
 The Sheraton Iguazu Resort & Spa is the only hotel inside Iguazu National Park on the Argentinian side of the falls.
 When asked why visitors should stay at the Sheraton, the Hotel Manager replied, “When investors look at a property they always take three things into mind, Location, Location, Location.
 And, we have all three.”

 The Sheraton Iguazu Resort & Hotel provides visitors with exclusive backdoor access into the national park.
 Additionally, the hotel faces the falls allowing guests to view the falls directly from the balconies of their rooms.
 “Iguassu Falls is not a neighbor of the Sheraton; it is the backyard,” Phillip Imler

-One of the things visitors will quickly discover is that the perspective or image of Iguaza Falls changes with every step.
+One of the things visitors will quickly discover is that the perspective or image of Iguassu Falls changes with every step.
 The best view depends on what aspect of the falls one enjoys the most.
-Visitors should plan at least a day and a half in order to explore the falls on both the Argentinian side and the Brazilian side and to capture all the views offered of the falls.
+Visitors should plan at least a day and a half in order to explore the falls on both the Argentinian and Brazilian sides of the falls and to capture all the various eclectic views offered of the falls.

 The Argentina side of the falls allows visitors to see various panoramic views of the falls while also providing visitors with the opportunity to view the water flow and surrounding area from atop the falls.
 The Brazilian side provides the most inclusive and comprehensive panoramic views of the falls.